Skip to main content

 Nohman Ishtiaq - Senior Expert - Public Financial Management and Budgeting for the SDGs, UNDP

 Carmen Arguello, Sustainable Development Officer, Policy and Programme Branch, UNDCO opened the webinar.
-Speakers included Nohman Ishtiaq – Senior Expert – Public Financial Management and Budgeting for the SDGs, UNDP; Ekaterina Chubarova, Sustainable Finance and Just Transition Specialist at International Labour Organization; Joy Kim, Senior Economic Affairs Officer, Economic and Trade Policy Unit, UNEP; Glenn Hodes, Senior adviser on SDG investment, UN DESA.
+Following her introduction, the panel of experts commenced, featuring distinguished speakers: Nohman Ishtiaq – Senior Expert – Public Financial Management and Budgeting for the SDGs, UNDP; Ekaterina Chubarova, Sustainable Finance and Just Transition Specialist at International Labour Organization; Joy Kim, Senior Economic Affairs Officer, Economic and Trade Policy Unit, UNEP; Glenn Hodes, Senior adviser on SDG investment, UN DESA.

 Glenn Hodes highlighted the importance of public-private partnerships (PPPs) in achieving the SDGs and facilitating the green transition and stressed the need for collaboration to mobilize resources and drive sustainable investments.
 He provided examples of successful partnerships such as a green mortgage initiative in Peru as a way to promote energy-efficient building practices.
 “We all can understand the partnerships are critical to achieving the SDGs and a just green transition […] As I see it, there’s sort of three critical ways that public private partnerships come into play.
 The most important is means of implementation. […] Then I think the other layer of public private cooperation is really around knowledge sharing and technical cooperation”, he said.